Juvenile joyride in stolen vehicle ends in pursuit, crash

 Two juveniles were arrested early Wednesday morning after joy riding in a stolen vehicle, Harrison County Sheriff’s Office officials reported.

-The juveniles, later identified as two 14-year-olds, were spotted around 2:30 a.m. by a deputy who was stopped at a red light at the intersection of Franklin and E. Grand Avenue.
+The juveniles, later identified as two 14-year-olds, were spotted around 2:30 a.m. by a deputy who was stopped at a red light at the intersection of Franklin Street and East Grand Avenue.

-“He observed a red Charger driving eastbound on E. Grand without headlights,” Lt.
-Jay Webb with the sheriff’s office noted in a press release.
+“He observed a red Charger driving eastbound on East Grand without headlights,” Lt.
+Jay Webb with the sheriff’s office noted in a news release.

+“As the vehicle turned west onto University Drive, the vehicle did not stop at a stop sign controlled intersection and crashed at Sanford (Street) and University.”

-As deputies came to a stop at the crash, a young black female exited the passenger side of the vehicle.
+As deputies came to a stop at the crash site, a young black female exited the passenger side of the vehicle.
 A young black male exited the driver’s side.

 The children were the only occupants of the vehicle.

 Webb noted that the juvenile driver had given police a false name and false birth date, indicating he was just 9 years old.
-It was discovered that he’s actually 14, Webb said.
+It was discovered that he is actually 14, Webb said.

-“It was quickly learned that a Marshall Officer knew the male by his true name and he had been involved another incident with Marshall PD a few weeks earlier,” said Webb.
+“It was quickly learned that a Marshall (police) officer knew the male by his true name and (that) he had been involved another incident with Marshall PD a few weeks earlier,” said Webb.
 “Deputies returned to the residence in just a matter of minutes of leaving him at the address and the mother and the suspect were gone from the location.”

 “A juvenile pick-up order will be issued for both occupants of the vehicle for criminal charges,” said Webb.